arubis/Fatima/PowerPoint/Lesson 2-Introduction to PowerPoint.md

 First, we need to create a blank presentation.
 You can either click on the File... menu and select New, or, more easily, click the New Document button on the standard toolbar.

-TODO: Grab screenshots of these operations.
+If a window appears asking you about creating a blank presentation, opening an existing presentation, or using a Wizard, select _Blank Presentation_.

-If a window appears asking you about creating a blank presentation, opening an existing presentation, or using a Wizard, select Blank Presentation.
+Also, if a window appears asking you to select a Slide Layout, just click **Cancel**.

 ### Entering Outline Mode ###